 No. We do not offer skilled nursing care, memory care or medical support.
-It is not a Continuing Care Retirement Community (CCRC).
-It is not a retirement home or a convalescent facility.
-It IS an community of proactive adults who have decided to decided to live in a tight-knit community of friends.
-It’s more about the “next third” of our lives and making the most of that period.
-Now with features like age-in-place design in the individual homes and a community of helping caring people, it will mean people can stay in their homes much longer than if they were isolated.
+We are not a Continuing Care Retirement Community (CCRC), nor a retirement home or convalescent facility.
+We are a community of proactive adults who have decided to live in a tight-knit community of friends.
+It’s more about making the most of the “next third” of our lives.
+With features like aging-in-place design of individual units and a community of caring, helpful members, people will be able to stay in their homes longer than if they were isolated.
 It’s about finding fun and enrichment in life.

 Do you prohibit children?

 Absolutely not.
-We love children.
-We are definitely catering to citizens 55 and older, but that doesn’t mean you can’t have a child or younger person living in your unit with you.
-Under the law, the requirement is that 80% of our units (20) must be occupied by at least one person who is 55 or older.
-20% of our units (5) have no age restriction.
-But our facilities are really aimed at supporting the needs of an aging population.
+We love children, and they are frequent visitors.
+We cater to adults 55 and older, but that doesn’t mean you can’t have a child or younger person living in your unit with you.
+Under the law, 80 percent of our units must be occupied by at least one person who is 55 or older; 20 percent have no age restriction.

 Is this just a Portland thing?

 Cohousing is sweeping the nation.
-There are now about 150 cohousing developments in operation and another 100 in various stages of development.
+As of 2017, there were about 150 cohousing developments in operation and another 100 in various stages of development.

 Would I be able to take extended trips?

 Yes.
 Others in the community will gladly help keep an eye on your home while you are traveling.
-We are talking about setting up an international exchange with other cohousing communities around the world.
+We have talked about setting up an international exchange with other cohousing communities around the world.

 Where can guests stay?

-We we will provide additional living or sleeping quarters for visiting friends and family or for future caregiver staff.
-This will also allow you to scale back your need for extra bedrooms.
+We have two guest bedrooms for visiting friends and family or for potential caregiver staff in the future.
+This allows you to scale back your need for extra bedrooms.

 Do I have to participate in community meals?

-How do I know if I would like PDX Commons?
+How would I know if I’d like PDX Commons?

-It would be good to get to know some of the people planning the project.
-Many opportunities abound.
-Just ask.
-In addition, this page describes the role of respect and responsibility when living in community and talks about the kind of people who thrive in collaborative communities.
+If you are interested in buying a unit that becomes available in the future, you would have a opportunities to meet current member and tour the building.
+This page describes the role of respect and responsibility when living in community and talks about the kind of people who thrive in collaborative communities.

-How will this be different from a senior-oriented traditional retirement project like the Mirabella or Calaroga Terrace?
+How will this be different from a traditional retirement project like the Mirabella or Calaroga Terrace?

-PDX Commons will be designed, owned and operated by our members.
-Everyone will be on the governing body.
+PDX Commons was designed by our members and is owned and operated by us.
+Everyone is a member of our Homeowners Association.
 There is no corporation or non-profit organization making decisions for us.
-We are driven by the benefits to our members, not a corporate bottom line.
-In PDX Commons you can participate in the design and development process to ensure that the project meets your needs.
+We are driven by benefits to our members, not a corporate bottom line.
 Most importantly, PDX Commons is an intentional community.
-For us a strong community is an explicit goal, not the lucky coincidence of having good neighbors.
+For us, a strong community is an explicit goal, not the lucky coincidence of having good neighbors.

-Not only is cohousing a more pleasant and satisfying way to live, there are also studies that show that living in a senior cohousing community is actually less expensive than comparable private alternative.
+Not only is cohousing a more pleasant and satisfying way to live, there are studies that show that living in a senior cohousing community is actually less expensive than comparable private alternatives.
 Look at this article.